max-190/walterparse/README.md

 - `-<n>` is the flag for data in command line argument
 - `<type>` is the expected type of data following flag `-<n>`.
 - `<message>` contains information about flag `-<n>`.
+- `>` gives a default call.
 - `=x` is an optional shortcut allowing for quick access of program.

 ### Calling the program

-WalterParse can be called using `wp ...` if stored in `bin/` or `./wp.py ...` if stored in working directory.
-If called using only `wp`, all flags are printed with information.
+WalterParse can be called using `wp ...` if stored in `~/.local/bin/` or `./wp.py ...` if stored in working directory.

-When calling with command line parameters, it must be of the form `wp -m <data_m> -n <data_n>`, where the data belonging to the flag must be of the correct type and immediately following the flag.

-When calling with a shortcut, it must be of the form `wp =x`.
+WalterParse has several functionalities.

 ## to be implemented:
 - Default values